For an overview of the Algolia B2C jobs, see Indexing Overview.

 If you extend the list of exported attributes, make sure to add the same attributes to the Additional Product Attributes site preference in the Algolia BM module as well so that the product delta export job also includes those attributes and updates them during its run.

-For more details on extending the list of attributes can be found here: Indexing attributes.
+For more details on extending the list of attributes, see Indexing attributes.

 By default, all product jobs process and send product records in batches of 500 (the maximum is 1,000).
 This is called the chunk size, with chunks being processed and sent in parallel, depending on the resources available.